-In the article linked above, I explained the technical resources and the market knowledge you need to have, and gave a full action plan to launch your website and promote it in order to achieve your first sale.
+In the article linked above, I explained the technical resources and the market knowledge you need to have and gave a full action plan to launch your website and promote it in order to achieve your first sale.

 And, if you live in South Africa, you need to make a number of region-specific decisions about your store.
-The most important one of them is the choice of the target market – let’s see what I mean by this.
+The most important one is the choice of the target market – let’s see what I mean by this.

 2 ways to run your dropshipping business in South Africa